πRPM Calculator

 - Larger tire diameter reduces RPM but may affect speedometer accuracy

 The RPM Calculator determines engine speed based on vehicle speed, gear ratio, and tire diameter.
-This tool is essential for performance tuning, transmission selection, and drivetrain optimization.
-Understanding the relationship between vehicle speed and engine RPM helps optimize fuel economy, reduce engine wear, and ensure proper power band utilization across different driving conditions.
+It is useful for transmission selection, drivetrain planning, and workshop-style reference checks.
+Understanding the relationship between vehicle speed and engine RPM helps review fuel economy, engine wear, and power-band behavior across different driving conditions.

 How to Use RPM Calculator